 Camiguin Island truly has a lot to offer.
 It’s a great destination no matter what kind of vacation you’re looking for as it will satisfy your wanderlust.

-Whether you simply want to unwind and chill by the beach or in natural pools, go waterfalls-hopping, explore historical ruins, go on an underwater escapade and witness colorful coral reefs, or go on an exciting hiking adventure through the mountains.
+Whether you simply want to try island-hopping excursions, unwind and chill by the beach or in natural pools, explore historical ruins, go on an underwater escapade and witness colorful coral reefs, or go on an exciting hiking adventure through the mountains.

 Thanks to the Island’s volcanic nature, Camiguin is blessed with an array of unique scenery and attractions the likes of which you can’t see anywhere else.